jcgneto/HbilisASFmodel/README.md

 setwd("~/Documents/pathobiont paper/communitystructure")
 ```

+data 2 - Order of colonization between the pathobiont and ASF community
-Does the order of colonization with the pathobiont and ASF community alter the ASF composition?
+2) Does the order of colonization alter the ASF composition?
 all data comes from C3H/HeN mice
 ```{r, echo=TRUE}
 data2<-read.csv("data2cont.csv")